-If a placement abroad appeals to you, you need to register an interest by the start of year two, and transfer to the MChem Chemistry with a year abroad course by the start of year three.
+If a placement abroad appeals to you, you need to register an interest by the start of year two, and transfer to the MChem Chemistry with a Placement Year Abroad course by the start of year three.
 You may transfer to the three year BSc Chemistry course or the four year MChem Chemistry course at any point prior to the start of year three.

 There are also opportunities for several students to undertake summer research projects in Cardiff under staff supervision.

 Year three is spent working for a host employer, giving you real working experience as part of the course.

 We encourage you to look for your own placement provider, but we do share potential opportunities with our partner companies who seek Cardiff students in particular.
 We will maintain close contact with you throughout your placement.